Whatever the outcome of Turkey’s recent failed coup, this country’s shambolic reputation is likely to remain haunted for the foreseeable future.

 In the face of such menacing storm clouds, it is doubtful that anyone in the West should trust Turkey in the foreseeable future.

-To learn more about Turkey’s history and geopolitical role in the Middle East and around the world, visit the Centre for the Study of Law and Public Policy at Oxford.
+To learn more about Turkey’s history and geopolitical role in the Middle East and around the world, visit the M.G.
+Robertson Centre for Law and Public Policy.

 As the President’s promised sanctions against Iran go into effect, angry Iranian mobs are flooding the streets with their fists in the air, but their chants are not “death to America.”
 They are calling out their own corrupt government, chanting “death to the dictator” and demanding a regime change.